hbctraining/Training-modules/RShiny/lessons/04_layouts.md

 # Creating columns

 We have shown how to use the `sidebarLayout()` function, but we may want to have multiple columns in our data and the `sidebarLayout()` function can't help to much with that.
 Fortunately, there is the `fluidRow()` function that allows us to divide up the row into columns using the `column()` function nested within it.
 The first argument within the `column()` function defines the width of the column and the sum of all of the widths of a column for a given `fluidRow()` function should sum to 12.
+If the width value in `fluidRow()` is left undefined then it defaults to 12.
 An example of this syntax would be:

 ```
 fluidRow(